 4. Gin Is In

-Yes, vodka remains a popular spirit—and, sure, if that’s how you like your Martini, then please do drink it whichever way gives you the most pleasure.
+Yes, vodka remains a popular spirit—and if that’s how you like your Martini, then please drink it whichever way gives you the most pleasure.
 But gin is the cocktail’s ancestral spirit, and with such an abundance of high-quality, exciting, delicious gins on the market, there’s no better time than now to indulge in and investigate that botanical booze.

 5. It’s Stirred, Not Shaken.
 Really.

-Of course, you can do whatever you like, but shaking takes the drink’s aesthetic clarity and fogs it up (also known as bruising) with tiny shards of ice.
-The drink should be clear; it’s part of its pleasingly proper charm.
+As with garnish or choice of spirit, you can do whatever you like making a Martini, but shaking takes the drink’s clarity and obscures it with tiny shards of ice.
+The drink should be clear; it’s part of its charm.
 Also, the ice shards continue to water down your Martini, which, if mixed correctly, should already be at the right dilution and temperature once it’s strained from a mixing glass.
 When mixing yours, add ice to your mixing glass, pour in your desired proportions of gin and dry vermouth, and stir for a solid 20 to 30 seconds.

 “I always suggest 30 seconds.
 A Martini is a strong drink.
 You’re going to want that dilution,” says Simonson.
 “And worry not, it will still pack a punch even after all that stirring.”